 Gentle Carousel Miniature Therapy Horses

-The miniature horses have served human generations through their sweetness, patience and kindness.
-They are trained by specialists in psychotherapy and education to help those who have lost hope and are tired of trying, to find the courage to continue to overcome the difficulties that fate had in store for them.
+The miniature horses have served many people through their sweetness, patience and kindness.
+They are trained by specialists in psychotherapy and education to help those who have lost hope, and are tired of trying, to find the courage to continue to overcome the difficulties that fate had in store for them.
 The miniature horses inspire individuals to find new meaning and value in life.

 Events at the Magic Garden are an essential source of support for Gentle Carousel Greece as the financial support sustains the therapy horses so they can provide visits to patients in need without cost.